 Transitional Jobs Reentry Demonstration.
 MDRC used a random assignment design to evaluate four programs for returning citizens in Chicago, Detroit, Milwaukee, and St. Paul that were designed to reduce recidivism and increase employment.

 Youth Villages Transitional Living Program.
-This program provides intensive, individualized, and clinically focused case management, support, and counseling to young people making the transition out of foster care and juvenile justice systems in Tennessee.
+This program provides intensive, individualized, and clinically focused case management, support, and counseling to young people making the transition out of the foster care and juvenile justice systems in Tennessee.
 MDRC’s random assignment evaluation assessed the program’s impact on criminal justice involvement, employment, and educational attainment.

 Learn and Earn to Achieve Potential (LEAP).
-MDRC is conducting a 10-site study of this three-year nationwide program that provides education and employment services to young people ages 14-25 who are homeless, aging out of the foster care system, or otherwise involved in the child welfare, criminal justice, or juvenile justice systems.
+MDRC conducted a 10-site study of this three-year nationwide program that provides education and employment services to young people ages 14-25 who are homeless, aging out of the foster care system, or otherwise involved in the child welfare, criminal justice, or juvenile justice systems.